drazerrr/Shoperia/README.md

-/* for run install all dependencies  for both client and server set .env file MONGO_URI=<mongo uri>
+/* for run install all dependencies  for both client and server
+- npm run install-dependencies setup .env file MONGO_URI=<mongo uri>

 # Create a Navbar